Spectrum of QCD with one flavor: A window for supersymmetric dynamics: Simulation setup

 Since the Zolotarev approximation in the RHMC is not exact, we correct our observables by using a reweighting scheme.
 To achieve this, on each configuration we compute four estimators for the reweighting factors $w_i$ using code from the \texttt{openQCD} package.
 The correctly reweighted gauge average of an observable $O$ is then given by

 where we define $w' = w/\avg{w}$.
-Figure~\ref{fig:revs_L32_k1390} shows these normalised reweighting factors $w'$ as a function of the trajectory length (excluding any thermalisation times) for the $L/a=32$, $\kappa = 0.1390$ ensemble.
+Figure~\ref{fig:revs_L32_k1390} shows these normalised reweighting factors $w'$ as a function of the trajectory length (excluding any thermalisation times) for two representative ensembles ($L/a=32$, $\kappa = 0.1390$ and $L/a=24$, $\kappa = 0.1405$).
 In Fig.~\ref{fig:revs_all} we show the variation of the reweighting factors for all ensembles and observe that the fluctuations increase with volume, but are insensitive to the quark mass.

 As the phase space of this theory in the regularisation we have chosen is a priori unknown, we computed the trace of the Polyakov loop.
 We find that the Polyakov loop vanishes within errors on each ensemble, which indicates that we are simulating in the confined phase.